rothos/protocol_1/index.md

 - narrow interaction patterns—can only interact with them in a certain way because if don’t then they won’t engage or don’t even seem to understand
 - things that they say are wrong, according to them, are all wrong and completely dismissed, can’t find partial value in things or evaluate things with nuance.
 - if the good sides of other teachers or teachings are considered, it’s mere lip service and subtle body language or even subtler things is dismissing those teachers or teachings whole-cloth and also dismissing you for even considering their value
-- body language or tone implying you’re not even wrong, that you’re question, consideration, position has no value and that you don’t have any value.
+- body language or tone implying you’re not even wrong, that your question, consideration, position has no value and that you don’t have any value.
 - they imply other teachings, other goals, other plans, other groups have no value
-- if “caught out” or forced somehow to interact outside of their normal,narrow window they might become very anxious or very angry
+- if “caught out” or forced somehow to interact outside of their normal, narrow window they might become very anxious or very angry
 - holding up very narrow patterns of behavior (like particular types or styles of interactions) as universally good and that all other interaction styles are bad
 - in general they’ve created a “closed universe” around themselves where only a very narrow range of things can happen, even if a small number of those things are cool, impressive, or in some way world-facing.
 - interacting with them will have a “hermetically sealed” quality, where they’ll have an immediate “cached” or “cued up” answer to every possible concern, objection, accusation, etc. You’ll know it’s cached because of the speed of the response as well as the ways it doesn’t quite address the issue raised but seems to talk past it or not consider it freshly.